jzhang38/EasyContext/README.md

 |512K, ring attention     | 2133 tokens/s      |
 | 700K, ring attention    | 1603 tokens/s       |

-I still remember there were a lot of discussions 2 years ago about whether sparse attention is relevant and one big counter argument is that the quadratic complexity of self-attention is not dominant.
+I still remember there were a lot of discussions 2 years ago about whether sparse attention is relevant and one big counterargument is that the quadratic complexity of self-attention is not dominant.
 I think it is time to revisit this in the long context era.

 ## TODOs
 - [X] Switching to monkey patch implementation.